-Vivado tools provide design checkpoint files (.dcp) as a mechanism to save and restore a design at key steps in the design flow.
+Vivado tools provide design checkpoint files (.dep) as a mechanism to save and restore a design at key steps in the design flow.
 Checkpoints are merely a snapshot of a design at a specific point in the flow.
 A Synthesized Checkpoint is a checkpoint file that is created in the out-of-context (OOC) mode after a design has been successfully synthesized.

-When you select the Synthesized Checkpoint compilation target (see figure below), a synthesized checkpoint target file named design_name.dcp is created and placed in the Target directory.
-This design_name.dcp file can then be used in any Vivado IDE project.
+When you select the Synthesized Checkpoint compilation target (see figure below), a synthesized checkpoint target file named <design_name>.dcp is created, and placed in the Target directory.
+You can then use this <design_name>.dcp file in any Vivado IDE project.